How fast is light?

 Light from a stationary source travels at 300,000 km/sec (186,000 miles/sec).

-Given this, how fast is the speed of light in miles?Stationary Light
+In view of this, how fast is the speed of light in miles?Stationary Light

 Light from a stationary source travels at 300,000 km/sec (186,000 miles/sec).

-In addition what is the speed of light approximately?Light travels at approximately 300,000 kilometers per second in a vacuum, which has a refractive index of 1.0, but it slows down to 225,000 kilometers per second in water (refractive index of 1.3; see Figure 2) and 200,000 kilometers per second in glass (refractive index of 1.5).
+With that knowledge in mind, what is the speed of light approximately?Light travels at approximately 300,000 kilometers per second in a vacuum, which has a refractive index of 1.0, but it slows down to 225,000 kilometers per second in water (refractive index of 1.3; see Figure 2) and 200,000 kilometers per second in glass (refractive index of 1.5).

 In the same vein is there anything faster than the speed of light?Because the concept of "speed" requires measuring a certain amount of distance traveled in space during a certain period of time, the concept of speed does not even physically exist beyond the speed of light.
 In fact, the phrase "faster than light" is physically meaningless.